Stories

 This is a CEO talking.
 He is incapable of really talking techie - so it should be no surprise that his answers sound very "fluffy".
 He is, after all, the CEO, charged with the task of maximizing the public image of his company.

-He all but refuses to give advice where he's uniquely qualified to do so. (you have to really read between the lines to see that he does, in fact, answer the question, but in a VERY indirect way) He doesn't really comment much on any tech questions other than to paint pictures of daisies all over the question.
+He all but refuses to give advice where he's uniquely qualified to do so. (you have to really read between the lines to see that he does, in fact, answer the question, but in a VERY indirect way) He doesn't really comment much on any tech questions other than to paint pictures of dais

 He's a CEO and he spoke to the business side of each question.
 For example, look at his question about whether MySQL was going to get into the database appliance market.
 He said point blank that MySQL AB is going to focus on their engine and let others do the integrating of software/hardware.
 That is a direct, non-nonsense answer.